ptdewey/blueprinter/README.md

 - `~/Documents/templates`

 If one of these directories exists, it will be used as the default template source.
 If none of the default directories exist and no configuration file is present, Blueprinter will panic and exit with an error.

+Blueprinter will not attempt to populate any Go text templates by default.

 ### Additional Configuration Options